aspose-cad/Aspose.CAD-Reference-Tutorials/cad/english/java/additional-features/add-custom-properties/_index.md

 String outFile = dataDir + "AddCustomProperties_out.dxf";
 ```

-## Step 3: Load the DWG File
+### Step 3: Load the DWG File

-Load the DWG file using Aspose.CAD for Java:
+Use the static `Image.load` method to read the drawing into a `CadImage` object.

 ```java
 CadImage cadImage = (CadImage)Image.load(srcFile);
 ```

-## Step 4: Add Custom Properties
+### Step 4: Add Custom Properties

-Add custom properties to the DWG file header:
+Insert your metadata directly into the drawing header.
+Each call adds a new name/value pair.

 ```java
 cadImage.getHeader().getCustomProperties().put("CUSTOM_PROPERTY_1", "Custom property test 1");